jewettaij/find_hairpins/README.md

 By choosing the *n1* and *n2* parameters (see below) you can selectively search for straight or branched polymers.

+## Development Status: *NOT WORKING*

+***PLEASE IGNORE THIS REPOSITORY.***

+This code does not work on the dense plectonemic supercoiled curves for which it was intended.
+There are ways to fix this which are not difficult, but I have postponed work on this repository.
+-Andrew  2020-4-23.

+In addition, this program was quickly written has only tested on a few sparse point clouds.
+Some of the arguments documented above may not yet work.
+Not much thought was given to making the code run quickly.

 ### *Note: This repository may be removed later*
 *In the future, this repository may be removed or absorbed into a different project.